 We record the estimated future tax effects of temporary differences between the tax basis of assets and liabilities and the amounts reported in our consolidated balance sheets, as well as net operating losses and tax credit carry forwards.
 We evaluate the carrying value of the net deferred tax assets and determine whether we will be able to generate sufficient future taxable income to realize our deferred tax assets.
+If our estimates and assumptions about future results indicate we will not generate sufficient taxable income to realize our deferred tax assets.
 If our estimates and assumptions about future results indicate we will not generate sufficient taxable income to realize our deferred tax assets, we would record a valuation allowance against a portion of our deferred tax assets.
-As of October 31, 2013, we have deferred tax assets of \$48.8 million, and we have recorded a valuation allowance of \$2.5 million associated with certain net operating loss carry forwards which we believe may not be realizable for state income tax purposes.
+As of October 31, 2014, we have deferred tax assets of \$41.7 million, and we have recorded a valuation allowance of \$1.4 million associated with certain net operating loss carry forwards which we believe may not be realizable for state income tax purposes.
 Our estimates of future taxable income must be evaluated, to some extent, based on historical experience.
-We have recorded losses for each of the years ended October 31, 2013 and 2012.
-If we incur further losses, after adjusting for certain non-recurring events and transactions, we may be required to increase our valuation reserve on our deferred tax assets.
+We have recorded net income for the year ended October 31, 2014 and losses for each of the years ended October 31, 2013 and 2012.
+If we incur three years of cumulative losses, after adjusting for certain non-recurring events and transactions, we may be required to increase our valuation reserve on our deferred tax assets.
 This change would result in an increase in income tax expense and would likely have a material impact on our financial position, results of operations and cash flows.